laszlocph/website/index.md

 <h2>So your developers don't need permission nor support to put their services in front of customers.</h2>

 It's not just for the Facebooks and Googles anymore, you can have your Paas in-house catering for the self-service developer, tailored to your IT landscape.
-So developers can focus on innovation; after all <strong>developers like nothing else more than shipping</strong>
+So developers can focus on innovation; after all developers like nothing else more than shipping.

 ## Good to meet you